pappanna/twfe/README.md

 - **Literature**: Papers for new methods used in the code.
 - **Output**: Folder for saving results.
 - **Summary**: Very short summary of methods and datasets.

+---
+Notes:
+- Potential issue with Sun and Abraham event study method in Stata, but runs well in R.
+- Callaway and Sant'anna a lot faster in R.

+Other helpful links: